4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/11-Do-while/README.md

 ## 📝 Instructions:

-1. Print every iteration number on the console from 20 to 0 but concatenate an exclamation point to the output if the number is a module of 5.
+1. Print every iteration number on the console from 20 to 0.

-2. At the end `console.log()`de `LIFTOFF`.
+2. Print the numbers that are module of 5 with a concatenated exclamation mark.

+3. When the loop reaches zero, print `LIFTOFF` instead of `0`.
+This `console.log()` statement must go **inside** of the loop.

 ### Expected result: